What to Avoid During a Home Purchase

-Don't look for a new job.
-Consistency in your job history is a positive thing to banks and other lenders.
-Changing jobs may not compromise your ability to qualify for a loan - especially if you are getting a better salary.
-But for some people, changing careers during the loan application process may bring concern and hinder your application.
+Don't look for a new career.
+Stability in your career history is a good thing to lending institutions.
+Changing jobs may not compromise your ability to qualify for a mortgage loan - especially if you are improving your salary.
+But in some cases, getting a new career during the loan application process may raise concern and stymie your application.

-Don't give your FSBO (for sale by owner) seller a "good faith" deposit, made out directly to him.
-As a rule, your good faith deposit belongs to you, not to the seller until the deal closes.
-Any earnest funds are to go toward your expenses upon closing; some FSBO sellers may not realize this.
-We recommend that you put the funds into a trust account, or get a neutral party, like an attorney to hold them until closing.
-The final disposition of earnest money, in the case of a failed transaction, should be written in the contract with the seller.
+Don't give your FSBO (for sale by owner) seller earnest money, made out directly to him.
+Your good faith deposit does not belong to the seller: it is actually yours until the sale closes.
+Your earnest funds are to be used for your expenses upon closing; some sellers might not understand this.
+You'll want to put the funds into a trust account, or get an attorney to hold them until the deal closes.
+Should your home purchase fail, the purchase agreement should document where this good faith funds should go.

 Got a Question?